 An inquiry consists of preliminary information-gathering and preliminary fact-finding to determine whether an allegation or an apparent instance of misconduct has substance.
 The outcome of an inquiry is a determination as to whether or not an investigation is to be conducted.
-The Dean of Research conducts the investigation through a standing committee or ad hoc arrangements.
+The Chair, University Research Council conducts the investigation through a standing committee or ad hoc arrangements.

-The Dean of Research & Graduate Studies or his delegate shall;
+The Chair, University Research Council or delegate shall;

-- 1. Identify any outside funding source(s) for the research that is the subject of the inquiry. - 2.
-Inform those conducting such inquiries or investigations are promptly to take all reasonable and practical steps to obtain custody of the research records and/or evidence needed to conduct the misconduct proceeding, inventory the records and evidence, and sequester them in an appropriate manner. - 3.
+- 1. Identify any outside funding source(s) for the research that is the subject of the inquiry. - Inform those conducting such inquiries or investigations are promptly to take all reasonable and practical steps to obtain custody of the research records and/or evidence needed to conduct the misconduct proceeding, inventory the records and evidence, and sequester them in an appropriate manner. - 3.
 At the time of, or before the beginning of an inquiry, the accused individual (hereafter "the respondent") shall be informed of the allegations, and will be invited to comment on them.
 The respondent shall also be provided with a copy of the draft report of the inquiry, and be given an opportunity to comment on the findings for the consideration of those conducting the inquiry.
 In so doing, best efforts shall be made (where feasible) to protect the confidentiality of the individual(s) who brought forward the complaint (hereafter "the complainant(s)"). - 4.
 Other relevant individuals, including the complainant(s), if known, should be interviewed. - 5.
-The final report, including a recommendation as to whether or not a full investigation is warranted, is to be submitted by the investigation panel to the Dean of Research within 60 days of receipt of the allegation.
-(If this time frame is not possible in a particular case, the reasons are to be
+The final report, including a recommendation as to whether or not a full investigation is warranted, is to be submitted by the investigation panel to the Chair, University Research Council within 60 days of receipt of the allegation.
+(If this time frame is not possible in a particular case, the reasons are to be documented and the Chair, University Research Council so informed.)
+The final report shall include any comments provided by the respondent in response to the draft report.

-- documented and the Dean of Research so informed.)
-The final report shall include any comments provided by the respondent in response to the draft report. - 6.
-The documentation should include sufficient detail to permit a later assessment of the determination of whether or not a full investigation is warranted.
-It should describe the information reviewed, include a summary of the interviews conducted, state conclusions reached, and indicate whether or not the school dean believes an investigation is warranted. - 7.
-The final report of the inquiry and a copy of the documentation are to be transmitted to the Dean of Research and maintained in record for seven years. - 8.
-Unless the Dean of Research has further concerns, the school dean's recommendation that an investigation is not warranted will be final.
+- 6. The documentation should include sufficient detail to permit a later assessment of the determination of whether or not a full investigation is warranted.
+It should describe the information reviewed, include a summary of the interviews conducted, state conclusions reached, and indicate whether or not the school dean/director believes an investigation is warranted. - 7.
+The final report of the inquiry and a copy of the documentation are to be transmitted to the Chair, University Research Council and maintained in record for seven years. - 8.
+Unless the Chair, University Research Council has further concerns, the school dean/director's recommendation that an investigation is not warranted will be final.